Tail gunner: History

-Another example of a First World War era aircraft that equipped with a tail gunner position was the British Handley Page V/1500.
+Another example of a First World War-era aircraft equipped with a tail gunner position was the British Handley Page V/1500.
 It was specifically developed as a heavy bomber by Handley Page, who designed a relatively large four-engined biplane for the era; it was reportedly capable of bombing Berlin from bases in East Anglia.
 However, the type did not enter service until the very end of the war, during the months of October and November 1918, and thus never saw any kind of combat action.
-The type did see use in subsequent conflicts, including a pivotal role in ending the Third Anglo-Afghan War, flying from Risalpur to Kabul to drop its payload of four 112 lb (51 kg) bombs and 16 20 lb (10 kg) bombs on the city and the royal palace, reportedly contributing to the Afghan's speedy surrender.
+The type did see use in subsequent conflicts, including a pivotal role in ending the Third Anglo-Afghan War, flying from Risalpur to Kabul to drop its payload of four 112 lb (51 kg) bombs and 16 20 lb (10 kg) bombs on the city and the royal palace, reportedly contributing to the Afghans' speedy surrender.

 Throughout the interwar period, various new military aircraft were introduced that featured a gunner position on their tails; examples included the British Vickers Virginia, introduced to service in 1924, and the Japanese flying boat Kawanishi H3K (developed from the Short Rangoon), brought into service during 1930.
 One of the first aircraft to operate a fully enclosed tail gun turret was the British Armstrong Whitworth Whitley.
 Performing its first flight during 1936, the Whitley entered service with the RAF, remaining in service until the closing months of the Second World War.
 The tail gunner position of the Whitley would be revised on later-built models, adopting a more powerful Nash & Thompson power-operated turret mounting four Browning machine guns.

 Across the overall history of its use in combat, the tail gunner was most active during the Second World War.
 For almost every aircraft model in which it was fitted, the tail gun position was constituted of an enclosed compartment inhabited by the gunner.
 During the Second World War, this extreme tail compartment typically conformed to the inside fixed gunner configuration, in which the gunner operated the articulated mount of autocannon or machine gun fire (usually one or two weapons); examples of aircraft such fitted include the Japanese Mitsubishi G4M bomber (which had one Oerlikon 20 mm autocannon), and the American B-17 and B-29 bombers (which were fitted with a mount of two 0.50 Browning M2 machine guns).